-My friends and I attended the Color Run the same year, a few days after my twenty-first birthday.
+My friends and I attended the Color Run the same year.
 At the end of the run and before I knew it, my boyfriend and I were on stage dancing for gift cards.
 Laughing and throwing our heads back, we shuffled and dipped for the crowd as they cheered.
 We were young, wild, and free – life was untouchable.
 Life seemed so untouchable, in fact, that my boyfriend and I decided to elope a few months later.
 My grandmother suggested a wedding and within two months, we were married while being surrounded by our closest family and friends.

 My twenty-first year of life was full of decisions that could have very well ended differently for me, but at twenty-one, I was completely and utterly confident in myself, my decisions, and where life would take me.
 With youth, especially when discovering the freedom of adulthood, there were no risk that wasn’t worth taking.